nrfconnect/sdk-nrf/samples/nrf9160/spm/README.rst

-.. _secure_boot:
+.. _secure_partition_manager:

-nRF9160: Secure Boot
+nRF9160: Secure Partition Manager
 ####################

-The Secure Boot sample application provides a reference implementation of a first-stage boot firmware.
+The Secure Partition Manager sample application provides a reference implementation of a first-stage boot firmware.
 This firmware is required to set up the nRF9160 DK so that it can run user applications in the non-secure domain.

 Overview